This session includes a mix of OW2 technology presentations, project demonstrations, latest news on flagship projects and new projects presentations:

 Sales Engineer, SpagoBI Labs by Engineering Group

 Virginie has obtained her Information Technology degree, Business Organization Engineering, at the "Politecnico" in Turin, Italy.
 Her graduation thesis focused on Offshoring in the Information Technology domain, including a detailed analysis of the related scenarios, trends and developments.
 She has gained valuable expertise in the automotive field as business analyst.
-At present, she contributes to the development of SpagoBI Suite, supports the project community and delivers SpagoBI training...
+At present, she contributes to the development of SpagoBI Suite, supports...
 Read More →

 Emerginov project leader, Orange